ricardohsmello/ricardohsmello/README.md

 ### Hi there!!
 I'm Ricardo Mello 👋

-Here you will find some poc projects that i remembered to publish
+Here you will find some projects that i remembered to publish

+- 11 years working with software development
 - Currently working as a **Backend developer** at [C6 Bank](https://www.c6bank.com.br) investment team
 - Programming enthusiast
-- Working with kotlin and Kafka

 📫 How to reach me:
 - https://www.linkedin.com/in/ricardohsmello/